-- For the year ended June 30, 2019, the Retirement System's net investment income of \$1,970,312 represents 8.0% of fiduciary net position as of the beginning of the fiscal year. - Total fiduciary net position held in trust for pension benefits increased by \$1,520,683, or 6.2%, primarily as a result of strong investment returns, which were slightly reduced by the net difference between contributions to the Plan and benefits, refunds, and administrative expenses incurred by the Plan. - Members' contributions to the Plan totaled \$380,980, an increase of \$16,284 or 4.5% from the prior year.
-This increase is primarily a result of a 4.8% increase in covered payroll.
-Employee contribution rates in fiscal year 2018-19 ranged from 7.5% 13.0%, same as in fiscal year 2017-18. - In order to maintain the fiscal soundness of the Plan, required employer contributions to the Plan totaled \$645,056, an increase of \$25,989 or 4.2% from the prior year.
-This increase is mainly due to a 4.8% increase in covered payroll. - Total deductions from the Plan were \$1,475,665, an increase of 6.7% from the prior year due to the increase in benefits paid during the current fiscal year, as a result of higher average retirement benefits and an increase in the cost of living (COLA) adjustments.
+- The Retirement System's funding objective is to meet long term benefit obligations through contributions and investment income.
+The Retirement System's fiduciary net position as a percentage of the total pension liability should be considered when evaluating the Retirement System's financial health.
+Based on the June 30, 2020, measurement date, the fiduciary net position was 83.1% of the total pension liability - For the year ended June 30, 2020, the Retirement System's net investment income of \$966,282 represents 3.7% of fiduciary net position as of the beginning of the fiscal year. - Total fiduciary net position held in trust for pension benefits increased by \$541,569, or 2.1%, primarily as a result of positive investment returns, which were reduced by the net difference between contributions to the Plan and benefits, refunds, and administrative expenses incurred by the Plan. - Members' contributions to the Plan totaled \$400,649, an increase of \$19,669 or 5.2% from the prior year, primarily as a result of a 5.7% increase in covered payroll.
+Employee contribution rates in fiscal year 2019-20 ranged from 7.5% 13.0%, same as in fiscal year 2018-19. - In order to maintain the fiscal soundness of the Plan, required employer contributions to the Plan totaled \$742,985, an increase of \$97,929 or 15.2% from the prior year, partly due to the 5.7% increase in covered payroll and partly due to increased employer contribution rates.
+Employer contribution rates ranged from 20.69% to 25.19% in fiscal year 2019-20 and 18.81% to 23.31% in fiscal year 2018-19. - Total deductions from the Plan were \$1,568,347, an increase of 6.3% from the prior year due to an increase in benefits paid during the current fiscal year, as a result of an increase in the number of payees, higher average retirement benefits and an increase in the COLA.